rakki194/imx/README.md

 # imx

-A Rust library for image processing and manipulation, providing functionality for letterbox removal, transparency handling, and JXL format support.
+A Rust library for image processing and manipulation, providing functionality for letterbox removal, transparency handling, JXL format support, and image grid plotting.

 ## Features